giellalt/lang-lut/adjectives-affixes-fst-src.md

 Adjective inflection
-The Lushootseed language adjectives compare.
+The Lushootseed language adjectives are inflected in much the same way as nouns and verbs.